vcooley/react-inbox-sdk/README.md

 ## Usage
 See the project in `example/` for a fully working example, including configuration that you can use to get your own application started.
+You probably want to be familiar with the capabilities of the [InboxSDK library](https://inboxsdk.github.io/inboxsdk-docs/) before using this library.

 ### Basic Example
 ```tsx